-To search for Gentran: Server for UNIX interchange and group organization records:
+To search for Sterling Gentran:Server interchange and group organization records:

-- 1. From the Trading Partner menu, select Document Envelopes > Control Numbers. - 2.
-Select GENTRAN:Server for UNIX from the list of providers.
+- 1. From the Trading Partner menu, select Document Envelopes → Control Numbers. - 2.
+Select Sterling Gentran:Server for UNIX from the list of providers.

-Note: If this option is not available, you have not yet configured the application for trading profile view support.
+Note: If this option is not available, you have not yet configured Sterling B2B Integrator for trading profile view support.